 Retired faculty and staff with a working NetID may use the library computers located at the computer commons for access to the internet and library databases.
 They can also use their personal laptops within the building to connect to the “USF Network”.
 Remote access services may be restricted due to frequently changing licensing agreements.

 Retired faculty and staff without a working NetID may use a personal laptop within the building for “USF Guest Network” access.
 Please note that this only allows for internet access and does not grant access to Poynter Library’s electronic databases.
-With a valid USF ID, retired faculty and staff can ask library staff at the Circulation Desk for access to the USF system databases.
+With a valid USF ID, retired faculty and staff can ask library staff at the Circulation Desk for access to the USF libraries databases.

 Most of the state’s public libraries also provide access to a variety of generalized databases via the public library barcode.